Derducken/CoDude/recipes.md

 **🗜️ Summarize**: Summarize the following text.
 Make sure to structure your reply for maximum readability using markdown.
 The text is:

-**🗜️ Summarize Plus**: Summarize the following text in one or two concise paragraphs:
+**🗜️ Summarize in 2 paragraphs**: Summarize the following text in one or two concise paragraphs:

-**🗜️ Summarize Hyper**: Summarize the following text in one or two concise sentences:
+**🗜️ Summarize in 2 sentences**: Summarize the following text in one or two concise sentences:

-**🗜️ Summarize Ultra**: Summarize the following text in five words or less:
+**🗜️ Summarize in 5 words**: Summarize the following text in five words or less:

 # Text Editing & Enhancement